clases-julio/p2-gpio-ledrgb-dgarciac2021/README.md

 ## Code

-We would like yo highlight some remarkable aspects from our code.
+We would like to highlight some remarkable aspects from our code.

 ### Dictionary